SAMSUNG

 Embracing Diversity, Building Communities Together

 Three images showing Samsung Electronics’ Employee Resource Group (ERG) activities related to diversity and inclusion.
-From left to right: ① a poster celebrating Pride Month 2024, ② an event poster for a lecture on the importance of disability inclusion in the workplace, and ③ employees dressed in traditional sarees posing in front of a photo zone for International Women's Day.
+From left to right: ① participants posing for a group photo, ② an online event screen for Global Accessibility Awareness Day, and ③ employees dressed in traditional attire posing at an event space.
 Three images showing Samsung Electronics’ Employee Resource Group (ERG) activities related to diversity and inclusion.
-From left to right: ① a poster celebrating Pride Month 2024, ② an event poster for a lecture on the importance of disability inclusion in the workplace, and ③ employees dressed in traditional sarees posing in front of a photo zone for International Women's Day.
+From left to right: ① participants posing for a group photo, ② an online event screen for Global Accessibility Awareness Day, and ③ employees dressed in traditional attire posing at an event space.

 ERG Objectives